sauricat/sauriblog/README.md

 # The Shu Personal Blog

 Built by github pages.
 Some thought, some life, and maybe, some philosophy.
 Gender theory / community empowerment.
+Mostly in Chinese Simplified.

 ## Usage